 - 1. Program requirements - a.
 Provide the Council with accurate information to identify the program. - b.
-Immediately report any pertinent changes and/or errors that appear in official publications. - 2.
-Council actions - a.
+Immediately report any pertinent changes and/or errors that appear in official publications.

+- a.
 Annually publish the list of programs to be reviewed to invite third-party testimony. - b.
 Following the Council's official business meetings, publish an official listing of accredited programs in alphabetical order by state, city, and program name. - c.
 Publish a hyperlink to the list of accredited programs on the Council's website and in the January issue of the AANA NewsBulletin. - d.
 On an annual basis in December, provide the Secretary of the USDE with an updated List of Accredited Educational Programs. - e.
 Publish a notice in the AANA NewsBulletin when a new program is accredited. - f.
 Publish a notice in the AANA NewsBulletin when a program voluntarily withdraws from accreditation or when it lets its accreditation lapse. - g.
-Submit actions relating to adverse accreditation decisions to the AANA NewsBulletin for publication: - 1) Final decisions of denial, probation, or revocation of accreditation in the next available edition. - 2) Removal from probation in the next available edition.
+Submit the following actions relating to adverse accreditation decisions and probation decisions for publication in the next available edition of the AANA NewsBulletin: - 1) Initiated and final decisions of denial or revocation of accreditation. - 2) Final probation decisions. - 3) Removal from probation.